solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - TransactionReceiptData, a deterministic encoding of state changes induced by a transaction;
-- The receipt tree, a commitment scheme over all transaction receipts in a block.
+- Transaction Receipt Tree, a commitment scheme over all transaction receipts in a block.

 ## New Terminology

 TransactionReceiptData: A deterministic encoding of state changes induced by a transaction that includes the version, the status and a message hash of the transaction.

-Receipt Tree: A commitment scheme over all transaction receipts in a slot.
+Transaction Receipt Tree: A commitment scheme over all transaction receipts in a slot.

 ## Motivation